-By failing to provide an Answer to the Complaint filed against him and failing to appear at the April 25, 2012 prehearing conference or provide a telephone number at which he could be reached, Respondent has admitted that all allegations contained within the Complaint are true.
+By failing to provide an Answer to the Complaint filed against her and failing to appear at the April 25, 2012 prehearing conference or provide a telephone number at which she could be reached, Respondent has admitted that all allegations contained within the Complaint are true.
 Wis.
 Admin.
-Code § § SPS 2.09(3) and 2.14, and Wis.
+Code § \$ SPS 2.09(3) and 2.14, and Wis.
 Admin.
 Code § HA 1.07(3)(b) and (c).
-As such, it is undisputed that the following events alleged in the complaint occurred.
-In 2008, while practicing in the State of South Dakota, Respondent suffered a relapse of depression and engaged in the use of alcohol.
-Respondent self-reported this incident to the Investigative Review panel in South Dakota.
-On October 19, 2009, the South Dakota Board ordered the conditions set forth in Finding of Fact No. 4 to be placed on Respondent's physician assistant license.
-By having an adverse action taken against his license by the South Dakota Board, Respondent engaged in "unprofessional conduct" under Wis.
+As such, it is undisputed that the following events alleged in the Complaint occurred.
+On September 10, 2011, the Minnesota Board suspended Respondent's license to practice medicine and surgery in Minnesota until such time as Respondent complied with the Order for Mental and Physical Examination and demonstrated the ability to resume the competent practice of medicine with a reasonable skill and safety to patients.
+The grounds for the suspension, which are serious in nature, are set forth in Finding of Fact 3, above.

+By having an adverse action taken against her by the Minnesota Board, Respondent engaged in "unprofessional conduct" under Wis.
 Stat. §§ 448.02(3)(c) and 448.015(4)(am)1., and Wis.
 Admin.
 Code § Med 10.02(2)(q).